Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks

 \subsection{Organization}

 The remainder of this article is outlined as follows.
-In Section~\ref{A Brief Overview of Machine Learning and Wireless Networks}, we provide a brief overview of the history of machine learning and of the development of wireless networks.
+In Section~\ref{A Brief Overview of Machine Learning and Wireless Networks}, we provide a brief overview of the history of ML and of the development of wireless networks.
 In Section~\ref{Supervised Learning in NGWN}, we introduce a range of typical supervised learning algorithms and highlight their compelling applications in wireless networks.
-In Section~\ref{Unsupervised Learning in NGWN}, we investigate the family of unsupervised leaning algorithms and their related applications.
+In Section~\ref{Unsupervised Learning in NGWN}, we investigate the family of unsupervised learning algorithms and their related applications.
 Some popular reinforcement learning algorithms are elaborated on in Section~\ref{Reinforcement Learning in NGWN}.
 Moreover, we present two examples of how these reinforcement learning algorithms can improve the performance of wireless networks.
-In Section~\ref{Deep Learning in NGWN}, we introduce some typical deep learning algorithms and their applications in NGWNs.
+In Section~\ref{Deep Learning in NGWN}, we introduce some typical deep learning algorithms and their applications in wireless networks.
 Some future research ideas and our conclusions are provided in Section~\ref{Future Research and Conclusions}.
 The structure of this treatise is summarized at a glance in Fig.~\ref{skeleton}.